Twig Adventures

 We dropped our packs and searched around for a decent campsite.
 There were definitely some that would have worked, but they were exposed to the wind.
 There was a slight chance of rain that weighed on our decision to continue on, but more than that, the mosquitos were quite bad, even in the full daylight.
 I took a quick dip in the lake, more for the novelty rather than the necessity of it.
 The lake was a poor swim hole…shallow with a mucky bottom.
 The mossies attacked me immediately as I got out and I was like, “I’m outta here!”

 We climbed to the very top of the pass to get some cell service and look for Alex.
 Earlier we’d seen him come by the other side of the lake, then continue on.
 We figured he’d gone down to the second lake 1 km away, because we couldn’t see him anywhere.
 The cell service was pretty spotty for me and the mosquitos annoying, so I ended my very brief connection to the outside world and started down.
-I found the next lake in the trees, but did not see the campsite there, so I backtracked until I ran into Michelle.
+I found the next lake in the trees, but didn’t see the campsite there, so I backtracked until I ran into Michelle.
 We both needed water, so we went back to the lake, which is when I spotted a very nice spot for some tents and even a beach to have dinner.

 We settled in, still not knowing where Alex or Woody were.
 I left my trekking pole with an orange flag (my headnet bag) at the intersection to the lake, pointing in the direction we were camped.
 Woody eventually found us and sat down to join us for dinner.
-He told us he’d passed Alex up near the first lake.
+He told us he’d passed Alex near the first lake.
 His tent was hidden behind a knoll, so we’d missed him.
 Oh well.
 Even though we had a somewhat set schedule, I found it was really hard to stick together.
-This section B that we were in had no camping restrictions or reservation requirements, so we’d all been rather free to camp where we ended up each day.
+This section had no camping restrictions or reservation requirements, so we’d all been rather free to camp where we ended up each day.
 I preferred it this way, but it did mean that we got scattered about.

 After dinner, Woody decided to keep going all the way down the pass.
 He liked to walk late into the night.
 I dove in my tent, finally escaping the mosquitos.
-On the PNT, I’d spent most of the time each evening hanging out in my tent, but on the GDT I was a little better prepared.
-I treated my clothes and tent with permethrin beforehand, and I had wind pants and a rain jacket that they couldn’t bite through.
-These things made it possible to sit on the beach and enjoy the lake for a while.
+On the PNT, I’d spent most of the time each evening hanging out in my tent, but on the GDT, I was a little better prepared.
+I treated my clothes and tent with permethrin beforehand, and I also had wind pants and a rain jacket that they couldn’t bite through.
+These measures made it possible to sit on the beach and enjoy the lake for a while.

-Sure is some stunning country!
+1. Sure is some stunning country!
 Too bad the bugs are so bad ????

 You sure can pick some awesome places to hike, gal.